dpetersonVT23/Duty-Scheduler/README.md

 6) Click OK and you're Python environment is all ready to go!

 ## Running the Program
 Create a Google form that allows residents to choose which dates they are **not** available.
-Please see this example form for August (credit Illa Rochez): https://forms.gle/tvbEhKGmkEREgkdB7 - You will see a section to mark days UNAVAILABLE and NOT IDEAL, the program only uses days an RA is UNAVAILABLE to schedule.
-Use dates for NOT IDEAL to find backup RAs if you don't have enough RAs on a given day.
+Please see this example form for August (credit Illa Rochez): https://forms.gle/52GgyagZQwaKjq4h9 - You will see a section to mark days UNAVAILABLE, the program uses days an RA is UNAVAILABLE to schedule.

 Please ensure the options for selecting when an RA is busy is formatted as "DAY: MONTH/DAY/YEAR". (e.g., Sunday: 08/15/2021)